Updated June 7, 2018.

 It’s about 48 miles of steep narrow road with hairpin curves and amazing overlooks from Durango to Silverton Colorado, a little over an one hour drive, non-stop when the road and weather are clear.

-It’s about 24 miles (40 minutes on clear summer days) of convoluting blacktop looping the Colorado Rockies at snow-capped elevations only eagles soar.
+It’s about 24 miles (40 minutes on clear summer days) of convoluting blacktop looping the Colorado Rocky Mountains at snow-capped elevations only eagles soar.

 Old-time architecture is melded with modern amenities.